LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Lille/crappy/blob/master/Examples/discorrel_basic.py>`_ example for a use case.

-- :ref:`GPUCorrel`
+- :ref:`GPU Correl`

-  Same as :ref:`Discorrel` except the computation is done on a Cuda-compatible GPU.
+  Same as :ref:`DIS Correl` except the computation is done on a Cuda-compatible GPU.

   Refer to the `gpucorrel_fake_test.py <https://github.com/LaboratoireMecanique